cciw-uk/data-protection/01 Decisions and actions document.rst

       memorized secrets to be changed arbitrarily (e.g., periodically).

-  In place of the old rules, other, much more effective process are recommended, processes that take into account actual human behaviour.
+  In place of the old rules, other, much more effective process are recommended, ones that take into account actual human behaviour.
 We should be doing the same in all our processes - we should be asking "What will people actually do?", rather than create long lists of things they are supposed to do, but we know they won't.